How To Create a 5 Year Plan For Your Life

-My father-in-law is doing some wood carving inside and I just barely see him there.
+My father-in-law is doing some wood carving inside.

-The wind blows across my face as I look at the house that we built for my in-laws to live in (this is not currently in the process of being built but it is in the plan).
+The wind blows across my face as I look at the house we built for my in-laws to live in (this is not currently being built, but it is in the plan).

-It is a cool autumn Saturday morning and I am sitting on our porch swing.
+It is a cool autumn morning, and I sit on our porch swing.

-My thoughts are reflecting on the year that is coming to a close.
+My thoughts are reflecting on the year that is ending.

-I am remembering the 25th anniversary trip to Hawaii that I took with my wife.
+I am remembering the 25th-anniversary trip to Hawaii I took with my wife.

-I am smiling as I remember the expansion of the Gospel Rescue Mission where I work and the impact the new facilities are having on the lives of many.
+I smile as I remember the expansion of the Gospel Rescue Mission where I work and the new facilities’ impact on many lives.

-I look down at my cup of coffee and wonder how my youngest is doing during his first semester in college.
+I look down at my coffee and wonder how my youngest is doing during his first semester in college.

-That day, I talked to his older brother who is working hard and doing well in school.
+That day, I talked to his older brother, who works hard and does well in school.